deterministic-arts/DartsCLHashTree/README.md

       - `(:documentation string)`

   - function `wbtreep object` => `boolean`

+    Answers true, if `object` is a `wbtree` instance, and false otherwise

   - function `wbtree-empty-p tree` => `boolean`

+    Answers true, if wbtree instance `tree` is empty, i.e., does not contain any key/value pairs.

   - function `wbtree-size tree` => `integer`

+    Answers the number of key/value pairs contained in wbtree instance `tree`.

   - function `wbtree-node-value tree` => `value`

+    Returns the value stored in the tree node `tree`.
+If `tree` is empty, signals a condition of type `simple-error`.

   - function `wbtree-node-key tree` => `key`

+    Returns the key stored in the tree node `tree`.
+If `tree` is empty, signals a condition of type `simple-error`.

   - function `wbtree-node-left-subtree tree` => `subtree`

+    Answers the left subtree under tree node `tree`.
+If `tree` is empty, answer the node itself (i.e., `tree`).
+FIXME: this is a strange idea;
+    why did I do it this way?

   - function `wbtree-node-right-subtree tree` => `subtree`

+    Answers the right subtree under tree node `tree`.
+If `tree` is empty, answer the node itself (i.e., `tree`).
+FIXME: this is a strange idea;
+    why did I do it this way?

   - function `wbtree-minimum-node tree` => `node`

+    Answers the tree node with the smallest key value (with respect to the tree's predicate function) in the given wbtree `tree`.
+If the tree is empty, returns `nil` instead.

   - function `wbtree-maximum-node tree` => `node`

+    Answers the tree node with the largest key value (with respect to the tree's predicate function) in the given wbtree `tree`.
+If the tree is empty, returns `nil` instead.

   - function `wbtree-ceiling-node key tree` => `node`

+    Answers the node with the smallest key `k`, which is still equal to or greater than `key` in `tree`.
+If there is no matching key in `tree`, this function answer `nil`.

   - function `wbtree-floor-node key tree` => `node`

+    Answers the node with the largest key `k`, which is still equal to or less than `key` in `tree`.
+If there is no matching key in `tree`, this function answer `nil`.

   - function `wbtree-update key value tree &optional test` => `new-tree`, `indicator`

+    Answers a wbtree, which contains an association of the given `key`, mapping it to `value`.
+The resulting tree is a copy of `tree`, potentially modified to hold the new or updated mapping.

+    If the value of `key` in `tree` is already "equal" to `value` (as is determined using `test`), the resulting wbtree `new-tree` will be `tree` itself.

+    The secondary return value `indicator` can be used to find out, what changes have been applied to `tree`.
+Possible values are

+    - `nil` No changes have been made, since the value found for the given `key` was already "equal" to the new `value` according to `test`.

+    - `:added` A new key/value pair had to be added, since there was no previous mapping for `key` in `tree`.

+    - `:replaced` The previous value of `key` in `tree` has been replaced by the given `value`.

+    FIXME: A more meaningful convention would be to return one of `nil` (no changes), `t` (node added), and "old node" (node replaced).

   - function `wbtree-remove key tree` => `new-tree`, `indicator`

+    Answers a copy of `tree`, which does not contain a key/value pair, whose key matches `key`.
+The secondary value `indicator` indicates, which changes have been applied to `tree`.
+Possible values are

+    - `nil` There was no entry matching `key`.
+The `new-tree` is actually the `tree` itself.

+    - The node, which held the old mapping of `key` (and which has been removed in `new-tree`)

   - function `wbtree-fold function tree &key direction associativity initial-value start end` => `result`
   - function `wbtree-map function tree &key direction collectp start end` => `result`
   - function `wbtree-find-node key tree` => `node`